 Our rooftop playground features a jungle gym, play house and garden.
 Not only can students build and refine their gross motor skills while enjoying fresh air, but they can learn how to grow plants and vegetables!

-Depending on the day of the week, “specials” rotate and can include yoga, pottery, movement, gym, science, or a workshop with the American Ballet Theatre.
+Depending on the day of the week, “specials” rotate and can include pottery, movement, gym, science, or a workshop with the American Ballet Theatre.

 A variety of snacks are distributed such as fresh fruit, crackers, cheese and veggies.
 Occasionally, snacks are prepared by the children as a math or science activity.

 Center time provides a balanced time between child-initiated play and teacher-directed activities.
 Our teachers create individualized projects and activities based upon their class.
 Some activities are outlined below.